 Closely held business owners may not have experience in selecting outside advisors suitable for their current situation.
 With the sale of the business, the business owner may need to expand the advisor team to obtain the best result.
 They may also need to change advisors if existing ones aren't up to the task.
-Some of the advisors most often required for the sale of a business include: Certified Public Accountant (CPA) The CPA is a key outside trusted advisor to the closely held business owner.
+Some of the advisors most often required for the sale of a business include: 10 of 44 The decision to sell Certified Public Accountant (CPA) The CPA is a key outside trusted advisor to the closely held business owner.
 The CPA typically has regular contact with the business and understands its structure and operations well.
 This individual can prove invaluable at every stage of the sale of a closely held business, especially in making sure that the sale is accomplished in the most efficient manner from an income tax perspective.

-Attorneys Typically, a closely held business owner will require a few attorneys with different areas of specialization: - 1.
+With the sale of the business, the business owner will need to expand the advisor team to obtain the best result Attorneys Typically, a closely held business owner will require a few attorneys with different areas of specialization: - 1.
 A corporate/transactional attorney to structure and execute the transaction; - 2.
 An income tax attorney who may assist in structuring the purchase agreement to minimize income tax liability for the seller, such as proper apportionment between capital gains and ordinary income tax liability; and - 3.
-An estate planning attorney to create trusts and other related vehicles to mitigate transfer taxes (gift, estate and generation-skipping taxes) if the business owner's overall estate warrants wealth planning to mitigate transfer taxes.
+An estate planning attorney to create trusts and other related vehicles to mitigate transfer taxes (gift, estate and generation-skipping transfer (GST) taxes) if the business owner's overall estate warrants wealth planning to mitigate transfer taxes.
 Typically, estate planning is most tax effective when done well in advance of the corporate transaction.
 Unfortunately, more often than not, estate planning is an afterthought, and the estate planning attorney is brought in at the last minute before the sale closes.
 Significant tax planning opportunities are often lost in those situations.
 Investment banker Although a closely held business owner has typically worked with accountants and attorneys in the past, it's unlikely that they have worked with an investment banker.
 Yet, for larger family businesses, choosing the right investment banker can be critical to maximizing the sales price.
 Investment bankers specialize in the purchase and sale of businesses.
 Finding an investment banker who specializes in the closely held business owner's industry is necessary to help to determine a proper value and identify potential buyers.
 The investment banker will work with the corporate attorney to negotiate the terms of the sale.
-A business owner who doesn't work with an investment banker (or selects one who lacks experience or expertise in the area may end up getting less in a area).
+A business owner who doesn't work with an investment banker (or selects one who lacks experience or expertise in the area) may end up getting less in an area.
 While the help of investment bankers may not be available for small business owners, business brokers may be a viable alternative.